 What are the tuition refund policies for Online courses at Seattle Central?

 For information please visit the Tuition pages.
-Note: For Continuous Correspondence, Credit–By–Exam and Seminar courses, please see program information for tuition refund policies.
+Note: For Self-Paced, Credit–By–Exam and Seminar courses, please see program information for tuition refund policies.

 Where can I go to find additional resource materials related to the courses I am studying?